GravesendNeckRoad/sp-api-sales-fetch/README.md

 UPD 11/8/2024

+CRON job is too unreliable with this choppy API, so I have reverted to a HTTP_trigger.
+A logic app (workflow pictured in attached jpg file) will trigger the function daily, and direct the retries and consecutive actions such as checking for blob update and sending email.

-Added methods to handle inventory report in the case of API failure.
+Also added methods to handle reports in the case of API failure.
 Most recent backup report will be generated instead.
-Logically, if the inventory API returns failure, then it means a report was already generated within the last 30 minutes, so you can fall back to it and still have near real-time data.
+Logically, if the in-stock inventory API returns failure, then it means a report was already generated within the last 30 minutes, so you can fall back to it and still have near real-time data.
+This method is more stable than juggling fails/retries, which can have unintended results.

-Also switched back to an HTTP trigger.
-Decided that the logic app will handle the CRON timer, since it is already detecing blob and sending email, may as well integrate everything through there.
+TO-DO;
+Switch to a durable function to get the real time inventory data without having to fall back to past reports.